 Bearded Dragon Food List: 88 Things Your Dragon Is Allowed To Eat

 In my article What to feed a bearded dragon?
-I have showed you what you should know when it comes to bearded dragon diet.
+I have showed you what you should know when it comes to bearded dragon diet (Also check out my new article 5 Bearded Dragon Diet Tips You MUST know).
 That article covers the basics.
 In this article I have created a Bearded Dragon Food List for you, to show you what you can feed your beardie and believe me that is a lot.

 Bearded dragons are not very picky when it comes to food.
 If you throw a few crickets in your beardie tank, your dragon will jump on them and swallow every cricket one after another at one bite.